MarcusWolschon/osmeditor4android/documentation/docs/help/en/Introduction.md

 The easiest way to download data to the device is to zoom and pan to the location you want to edit and then to select "Download current view".
 You can zoom by using gestures, the zoom buttons or the volume control buttons on the device.
 Vespucci should then download data for the current view.
 No authentication is required for downloading data to your device.

+With the default settings any non-downloaded areas will be dimmed relative to the downloaded ones, this is to avoid inadvertently adding duplicate objects in areas that are not being displayed.
+The behaviour can be changed in the [Advanced preferences](Advanced%20preferences.md).

 ### Editing

 <a id="lock"></a>